 55 steps down from there, you walk into a cavern like nothing else you’ve ever seen on Earth.
 1,000 feet long by 300 feet wide, it stands 12 stories tall at the center, with 80-foot plus, beautifully shaped and actively growing columns and formations along both sides.

 Want to tour it on your own?
 No problem.
-Their self-guided tour lets you choose your time frame.
+The self-guided tour lets you choose your time frame.
 At a good clip it’s 45 minutes, but some people bring a camera and a tripod and spend hours.
 There’s also miles of tunnels if you want a guided tour (anywhere from 45 minutes to four hours — you choose) and serious cavers and one-time tourists alike can spend all day, with lunch included, and a free CD of photos to take home with you.

 If you’ve seen any of the recent disaster movies from alien invasions to natural calamities, you’re familiar with the idea of securing our government by moving it underground.
-A short helicopter ride from DC, The Greenbrier resort hosts one of America’s most closely guarded Cold War secrets — a vast underground bunker built to house 1,100 people, complete with 18 dorms, a power plant, communications area, a clinic, lab, pharmacy, cafeteria and meeting rooms.
+A short helicopter ride from DC, The Greenbrier resort houses one of America’s most closely guarded Cold War secrets — a vast underground bunker built to harbor 1,100 people, complete with 18 dorms, a power plant, communications area, a clinic, lab, pharmacy, cafeteria and meeting rooms.

 Kept secret for more than 30 years, this bunker, with a 25-ton safe-like door that swings open under only 50 pounds of pressure, was exposed in ’92 by an article in the Washington Post.
 Now, decommissioned and declassified, it can be accessed via hidden doors for tours into its secret-agent era past.